kottoization/RAG-LLM/README.md

     ```

 ## Configuration
 The project uses the `.env` file for environment variable configuration.
-Before running the project, create the `.env` file and add the required variables, such as the OpenAI API key.
+Before running the project, create the `.env` file and add OpenAI API key.

 Example `.env` file:
  ```